lucasmafra/type-dynamo/README.md

 })
 ```

+OBS: In DynamoDB, you must **allways** declare a *partition key* and optionally a *sort key* for your Table.
+The choice of your key is very important since Dynamo will index your table based on the provided keys, which means that you'll be able to access your items immediately through this keys.
+For more information, checkout this [link](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html)

 ... and that's all!
-You're ready to start querying and writing to Dynamo!
+You're ready to start querying and writing data to Dynamo!

 ### Querying data